tyt101/EnglishLearn/writing.md

 I'm sorry I don't know what my family do today or this weekend because I'm far from them.
 But I know they hang out every morning and watch TV every evening, sometimes having a party with their friends.

 For me, my daily life is very simple, go to work, come back home, watch TV, and study.
 I am visiting my elder sister this weekend and I’ve taken a day off for this.
 I think I should have a break for myself.
 I want to enjoy my life, but working day by day with no friends in the strange city feels monotonous.
 I’ll find life boring if I continue with the same routine.
 I plan to start a new chapter and return to my exercise routine.

+### Write about something that you bought on sale or got for a good price.
+What was it?
+Do you still have it?

+I have bought many objects at good prices,such as student-optimized laptops, clothes on sale, music memberships and so on.
+I've noticed a regulation (observed a pattern), if you want to buy clothes at a good price, you can choose to look(consider looking) for them in the opposite season.
+Usually(Typically通常的), it can be nearly half price or buy one get one free.
+For example, you can buy a down jacket in the summer or spring, it only costs you ¥600 but ¥1000 , or you can get shoes together with a down jacket.
+I still remember I bought a puma's shoes last year, it only cost me half price in last 11.11, I still have it, I still feel well when I put on the shoes.

+Usually 表习惯，Typically 表客观事实。
+half price / half the original price.
+---

+I have bought many objects at good prices,  such as student-optimized laptops, clothes on sale, music memberships, and so on.
+I've observed a pattern, if you want to buy clothes at a good price, you can consider looking for them in the opposite season.
+Typically, it can be nearly half the original price or even buy one get one free.
+For example, purchasing a down jacket in the summer or spring might cost only ¥600 instead of ¥1000, or you may find deals where you get shoes along with a down jacket.
+I still remember when I bought a pair of Puma's shoes during last year's 11.11 sale, it only cost me half price/they were available at half price.
+I still have them and they are still very comfortable./I’m comfortable when I put on the shoes.

+Observe a pattern
+A pair of Pants
+Glasses
+scissors